Survey on Combinatorial Register Allocation and Instruction Scheduling: Register Allocation

-Scholz and Eckstein propose in 2002 an alternative combinatorial approach to ORA that models register allocation as a PBQP problem~\cite{Scholz2002}.
-The simplicity with which register allocation can be reduced to a PBQP problem and the availability since 2008 of a production-quality implementation\footnote{ \url{http://permalink.gmane.org/gmane.comp.compilers.llvm.devel/34822}} within the LLVM~\cite{Lattner2004} compiler infrastructure have made PBQP one of the most popular optimization techniques for code generation.
-However, the simplicity of PBQP also comes with limitations -- the range of subproblems that can be captured is narrower than that of the more general ORA approach.
-In particular, the PBQP approach does not support live-range splitting (see Table~\ref{tab:register-allocation}).
+Scholz and Eckstein propose an alternative combinatorial approach that models register allocation as a partitioned Boolean quadratic programming (PBQP) problem~\cite{Scholz2002}.
+The simplicity with which register allocation can be reduced to a PBQP problem and the availability since 2008 of a production-quality implementation in the LLVM compiler~\cite{Lattner2004} have made PBQP a popular technique for this purpose.
+However, the simplicity of this approach comes with limitations --- the range of subproblems that are captured is narrower than that of the more general ORA approach (see Table~\ref{tab:register-allocation}).
+Although more subproblems could be in principle modeled with additional variables and costs, it remains an open question whether the resulting scalability would match that of IP-based approaches.